|Online Availability||Provided by private distance learning centers, public health groups, and pharmaceutical companies|

+A certified alcohol and drug counselor helps with the recovery of those dealing with substance abuse.
 Online CADC training is available in the form of standalone courses, as well as certificate and degree programs.
 These courses and programs are typically geared towards working professionals looking to advance their careers, gain knowledge in the field or meet continuing education requirements.

-Professional Associations and their Providers
+Professional Associations and Their Providers

 Online classes are provided through multiple organizations, including private distance learning centers, public health groups and pharmaceutical companies.
-Representative courses include:

-- substance abuse prevention
+- Substance abuse prevention

-- cognitive behavioral therapy
+- Cognitive behavioral therapy

-- effective intervention
+- Effective intervention

 Colleges and Universities